 To better understand why this forward standing position may give riders an advantage, we compared it with the more traditional seated and standing sprint positions.

-During the study, participants rode 250 metres in two directions at 25kph, 32kph and 40kph and in each of the three positions, resulting in a total of 18 efforts per participant.
+During the study, participants rode 250 meters in two directions at 25kph, 32kph, and 40kph and in each of the three positions, resulting in a total of 18 efforts per participant.

 We then used these variables, together with the weight of the cyclist and bicycle, and constants for rolling resistance and the efficiency of the drive system, in a mathematical model to calculate the aerodynamic drag.

 This model has previously been shown to give valid measurements compared with a wind tunnel.